 Nurse Quality

-The next area we graded is nursing.
-In this area, we awarded this nursing home an impressive grade of B. There are a variety of subcategories within this category.
-Most of the data points are tied to nurse staffing.
-This particular nursing home provided 0.3 hours of nursing care per resident per day.
+In the final category, we awarded this facility a grade of A+ for its nursing rating.
+This topped off an elite report card.
+There are quite a few subcategories included in this area.
+Most of these data points relate to levels of nurse staffing.
+This particular nursing home provided 0.4 hours of nursing care per resident per day.
 Finally, our nursing grades also factor in quality-based assessments, such as avoiding major falls.
 This nursing home performed well in this area.
-Avoiding major falls is typically a good indicator that a facility has reliable quality controls in place.
-Major falls can many times be avoided if more nurses aids and better safety protocols are in place.
+Avoiding major falls is typically a good indicator that a nursing home has reliable quality controls in place.
+Major falls can typically be prevented if more nurses aids and better safety protocols are in place.

 Rating Over Time